Agent Skills: PR Pilot

 Workflow

-If an existing PR was provided, fetch its details:
+If an existing CR id was provided, fetch its details with CR_VIEW instead.

 1.5 Decide Whether to Run Local Claude Review

 Run local-review by default.
-Skip it only when the upstream anthropics/claude-code-action GitHub Action is already going to post the same comment, so the two don't duplicate each other.
+Skip it only when an automated reviewer will post the same comment, so the two don't duplicate each other.

-If RUN_LOCAL_REVIEW=0, skip every "Run Local Claude Review" step below — the GH Action will post the review comment on its own.
+If RUN_LOCAL_REVIEW=0, skip every "Run Local Claude Review" step below — the automated reviewer posts the comment on its own.

 2. Review Loop

-If RUN_LOCAL_REVIEW=1, invoke the local-review agent on the PR (pass the PR number from step 1) so the Claude review comment is posted from your local subscription instead of being produced by GitHub Actions.
-The agent reads the repo's CLAUDE.md, fetches gh pr diff, and posts one gh pr comment that pr-review-fixer will absorb in step 2.2 alongside any other reviewer comments.
+If RUN_LOCAL_REVIEW=1, invoke the local-review agent on the CR (pass <id>) so the Claude review note is posted from your local subscription instead of CI.
+It reads the repo's CLAUDE.md, fetches the diff, and posts one comment that pr-review-fixer absorbs in step 2.2.

 2.2 Run PR Review Fixer

-Run the /pr-review-fixer skill to fetch unresolved PR comments and CI failures, validate them, and fix any issues found.
+Run the /pr-review-fixer skill to fetch unresolved threads and any CI failures, validate them, and fix issues found.

-• CLEAN: No blockers, critical, or major issues were found.
+• CLEAN: no blockers, critical, or major issues.
 Minor and nitpick items are acceptable.

 2.3 Evaluate and Repeat